storynickolas/react-breweries/README.md

 2. Select state or District of Columbia from drop down
 3. Hit the search button or press enter on your keyboard

+OR

+To select a random city select the Random City button.

 ## Additional Resources

 This project uses the Leaflet Javascript library to add mapping features.
 For more information on Leaflet see their quick start guide here: